jasonchilcott/0824-Anime-Team-Builder/README.md

 1. what components
+header, character card

 2.  what containers
+team list, characters grid, (app)

-3. which component should hold api in state
+3. which component should hold api in state characters grid

-will we need state in any other component? which? why?
+4. will we need state in any other component? which? why?